 These positions are for individuals with undergraduate degrees from minority/marginalised or disabled groups only.
 The student must demonstrate interest in applying information technology in healthcare and in pursuing the Masters in Health Informatics program.
 This is a full-time programme, thus students are expected to devote 40 hours per week to the project.
 Beyond the stipend support, students are responsible for any housing, moving expenses (if applicable), and health insurance.

-buy modafinil online nz Available number of positions: 4
+try this site Available number of positions: 4

 - A bachelor’s degree in Information technology, information science or computer science related field (including statistics)